NeroReflex/Gishiki/README.md

 experimenting its features!

-## PaaS Compatibility

-Gishiki aims for total [Heroku](https://www.heroku.com/) compatibility because you can deploy your fantastic website or app in a few seconds forgetting about maintaining the server!

-Alongside Heroku, Gishiki aims for the maximum compatibility with any *PaaS* (Platform as a Service) and Docker.

 ## Documentation

 A simple tutorial is inside the Documentation folder.
 That tutorial is meant to be compiled using mkdocs.

-You can browse [here](http://neroreflex.github.io/Gishiki) the online version matching the master branch.
+You can browse [here](http://neroreflex.github.io/Gishiki) the online version matching the last valid development branch.

 ## Services

 Gishiki focuses on high-performance cloud computing in an MVC-oriented paradigm.

-Any cloud application is composite of services.
+The majority of cloud application is composite of RESTFul  services.

-Gishiki lets you easily create every service you need and helps you interacting with yours own services from wherever you want.

-Moreover, a service can be used extremely easily in any environment, may it be an Android/iOS application, another service, a Desktop program or another website.
+Gishiki lets you easily create RESTFul services to interact with your own service from wherever you want, may it be an Android/iOS application, another service, a Desktop program or the website for your service.

 ## Websites